So, this is it. The very last Maine Walkabout.

 Learning to tend bar.
 I picked up a little side job last fall, and found it more difficult to get good at than what I’ve built my professional career around.
 But the service industry here is so different to Australia’s, and I’m grateful for not only the new skill set but the perspective from the other side of the bar.
 And on THAT note …

 Finding love, and community, and family.
 I didn’t know what to expect when I accepted the newspaper job offer, but I knew I’d give it a year and see how it panned out.
-Of course, not long before the 12-month mark rolled around, I had got myself the aforementioned side job, got to know The Girlfriend, been welcomed into her family and made some strong friendships with great people.
+Of course, not long before the 12-month mark rolled around, I had got myself the aforementioned side job, been welcomed into the family and made some strong friendships with great people.
 The best things take time to nurture and develop, and those relationships are proof of that.

 The inspiration.
 About 18 months ago, I had delusions of grandeur about cobbling together a book documenting my first 12 months as an Aussie immigrant.
 The wheels have all but fallen off that project, but at last count (sometime in November 2014) I’d churned out well over 100,000 words.
 Maine has given me endless cause for written reflection and introspection, and I’ve had a lot of fun with it.